9 Weight Loss Myths That Your Expert Might Not Have Told You

 Love Sharing?
 Do the Honors!

 We live in a society where losing weight is considered one of the highest levels of achievement.
-So much pressure is put on an individual to lose weight, regardless of their body shape, size, gender, age, etc. And because of these social rules and outdated views, we start our difficult journey into the world of weight loss.
+So much pressure is put on an individual to lose weight, regardless of body shape, size, gender, age, etc. And because of these social rules and outdated views, we start our difficult journey into the world of weight loss.
 Never mind that it’s filled with false information and terrible truth bombs.
+We get stuck into this zone, mindlessly doing things to lose that 5 kilos without knowing all the facts and weight loss myths.

-1. Avoid Carbs
+1. You Should Avoid Carbs

-When my well-intended friends ask me- How are you going to lose weight if you keep eating CARBS?!!
+When my well-intended friends ask me- How will you lose weight if you keep eating CARBS?!!
 Well, to answer this question, carbs are not our enemies.
-Taken in whole and moderate amounts can aid us in weight loss by supplying essential fibers.
+Taken in whole and moderate amounts, it can aid us in weight loss by supplying essential fibers.
+Eat your recommended amount for a healthy and balanced diet.
+But if you eat it with creamy sauces, butter, or oil, you can kiss your weight loss dreams goodbye.

 3. Saying No to Fat

-4. Exercise More and Eat Anything You Want
+4. Exercise More

 5. Diets, Diets, and More Diets